NLog/NLog.github.io/_posts/2021-08-25-nlog-5-0-preview1-ready.md

 * **Workaround:** MappedDiagnosticContext (MDC) and MappedDiagnosticLogicalContext (MDLC) still exists with all their API-methods, but they have been redirected to the new NLog ScopeContext.
 Many of the old API-methods introduces a huge overhead compared to using the NLog ScopeContext directly.
-NLog Logger object now also provides the methods `Logger.PushScopeProperty` and `Logger.PushScopeState` for easier availability.
+NLog Logger object now also provides the methods `Logger.PushScopeProperty` and `Logger.PushScopeNested` for easier availability.

 ### MappedDiagnosticContext (MDC), MappedDiagnosticLogicalContext (MDLC), GlobalDiagnosticContext (GDC) now case-insensitive